boathit/boathit.github.io/contact.md

 I am a Research Fellow at SCALE@NTU.
 I obtained my PhD from School of Computer Science and Engineering, Nanyang Technological University, advisor, [CONG Gao](https://personal.ntu.edu.sg/gaocong).

-I am broadly interested in many topics in numerical optimization, high-dimensional statistics, machine learning, and data mining.
-At present, I focus on **representation learning**, **differentiable generative models** (differentiable functions supported hierarchical Bayesian models, variational inference, Hamilton Monte Carlo), and in particular, extending their applications in **spatial and temporal data analytics**.
+I am broadly interested in many topics in numerical optimization, high-dimensional statistics, machine learning and data mining.
+At present, I focus on **representation learning**, **Bayesian generative models**, and in particular, extending their applications in **spatial and time series data analysis**.

-**Email**:  xli055 AT e.ntu.edu.sg; xiucheng90 AT gmail.com
+**Email**: xiucheng90 AT gmail.com; xli055 AT e.ntu.edu.sg

 ---